sa2c/python-oop-novice/_episodes/01-introduction.md

 ~~~
 {: .output}

-Note how we changed `maybe` through the variable `same_quote`.
-We can do this because both `quote` and `same_quote` refer to the same underlying object, and that underlying object can be changed.
+Note how we changed `maybe` through the variable `same_maybe`.
+We can do this because both `maybe` and `same_maybe` refer to the same underlying object, and that underlying object can be changed.

-We say that these objects are _mutable_.
-The can be "mutated" after they're created.
+We say that objects which can't be changed, like numbers and string, are _immutable_.
+Numbers are an intuitive example of immutable objects, the number 1000 will always be the number 1000.

-All objects in Python are classified as mutable or immutable.
+We say that these objects that can be changed are _mutable_, they can be "mutated" after they've created.

 > ## Immutable lists
 >